concealedtea/QuickChartGenerator/README.md

 ## Features
 <b>Includes :</b>

-- Generate Charts for RPM and Receives on a 7 day basis for [Spigot Inc](https://www.spigot.com/).
+- Generate Charts for RPM(Revenue Per Thousand) and Receives on a 7 day basis for [Spigot Inc](https://www.spigot.com/).
 - Provide analysis and daily email updates to Push Notification team

 ## Examples (Not Real Numbers)